aaron1307/spring-jpa-thymeleaf-pagination/README.md

 spring.jpa.hibernate.ddl-auto = create is used so when starting the application, data in the table will be erased so

-http://localhost:8080/save needs to be called again to forge data in db
+http://localhost:8080/save needs to be called again to create data in db

-THank you!
+Thank you!

 Aaron CHANG